-Once you have located the allowable credit on Table A or Table B, enter that amount on line 22.
+Once you have located the allowable Unified Tax Credit for the Elderly on Table A or B, enter that amount on line 20 on Form IT-40PNR.

-New Line 23 - Indiana's Earned Income Credit: Schedule IN-EIC
+New Line 21 - Indiana's Earned Income Credit: Schedule IN-EIC

 You may be eligible to claim Indiana's Earned Income Credit if you meet all of the following requirements.